Duke of Wellington (title)

 Duke of Wellington is a title in the Peerage of the United Kingdom.
 The name derived from Wellington in Somerset.
-The title was created in 1814 for Arthur Wellesley, 1st Marquess of Wellington (1769–1852; born as The Hon.
+The title was created in 1814 for Field Marshal Arthur Wellesley, 1st Marquess of Wellington (1769–1852; born as The Hon.
 Arthur Wesley), the Anglo-Irish military commander who is best known for leading the decisive victory with Field Marshal von Blücher over Napoleon's forces at Waterloo in Brabant (now Walloon Brabant, Belgium).
 Wellesley later served twice as British prime minister.
+In historical texts, unqualified use of the title typically refers to the 1st Duke.

 The first Duke's father, Garret Wesley, had been granted the title of Earl of Mornington in 1760.
 His male-line ancestors were wealthy agricultural and urban landowners in both countries, among the Anglo-Irish Protestant Ascendancy.
 The dukedom has descended to heirs male of the body, along with eleven other hereditary titles.

 History

-The titles of Duke of Wellington and Marquess Douro were bestowed upon Arthur Wellesley, 1st Marquess of Wellington, on 3 May 1814 after he returned home a hero following Napoleon's abdication.
+The titles of Duke of Wellington and Marquess of Douro were bestowed upon Arthur Wellesley, 1st Marquess of Wellington, on 3 May 1814 after he returned home a hero following Napoleon's abdication.
 He fought some sixty battles during his military career.
 He was considered "the conqueror of Napoleon".
 He stands as one of the finest soldiers that Great Britain and Ireland has ever produced, others being the 1st Duke of Marlborough and the 2nd Duke of Argyll.

 Following his victory at the Battle of Talavera, Wellesley was offered a peerage.
 The question was what title should he take.
-His brother, Richard Wellesley, Earl of Mornington, looked around and discovered that a manor in the parish of Wellington was available.
+His brother, Richard Wellesley, Earl of Mornington, looked around and discovered that a manor in the parish of Wellington, Somerset, was available.
 It was also reasonably close to the family name.
 Because Arthur was still in Spain in command of the army fighting the French, Richard oversaw the purchase.
 By this process Arthur therefore became Marquess of Wellington.
 According to the book Wellington as Military Commander by Michael Glover, Arthur Wellesley first signed himself 'Wellington' on 16 September 1809.
 At the Battle of Waterloo in 1815, Arthur Wellesley was already further elevated to the peerage rank of the Duke of Wellington.
 At the time he became Ambassador to France, The London Gazette of 4 June 1814 refers to him as having that title but suggests that it was granted by warrant on 25 August 1812.